Azure/azure-service-bus-dotnet/README.md

   * Browse messages and sessions
   * Scheduled messages specific API (Scheduling of messages can be done today through the queue/topic client, but this item is to add specific API's for scheduled messages)
   * EventSource logging
-  * Overload to Receive/AcceptMessageSession APIs that accept ServerWaitTimeout
+  * Overload to Receive/AcceptMessageSession APIs that accepts ServerWaitTimeout

 - [ ] Sprint 6: February 2017
   * Interfaces for easier testing